okeeffed/dennisokeeffe-blog/content/blog/2020-10-15-webpack-for-lambdas.md

 ---
-title: Webpack 5 Builds for AWS Lambda with TypeScript
+title: Webpack 5 Builds for AWS Lambda Functions with TypeScript
 description: Using Webpack 5 to build lambdas for AWS deployments
 date: "2020-10-15"
-tags: typescript,javascript,webpack,lambda,aws
+tags: typescript,webpack,lambda,aws
 ---

 In a previous post, I wrote about [self-destructing tweets](https://blog.dennisokeeffe.com/blog/2020-10-05-self-destructing-tweets/) which runs as an AWS Lambda function every night at midnight.